The Bankrate promise

 If that sounds like a struggle to you, the Capital One Quicksilver can be a good product.
 It’s a true no-fuss credit card.
 You get the same cash back rate, no matter what you buy, and you don’t have to worry about annual fees, rotating categories or choosing the right card for every purchase.
 In fact, the only time the rewards earning differs is when you earn MORE — 5% back on hotels and rental cars booked through Capital One Travel.

 Redeeming rewards is simple, too.
 You don’t have to chase down the transfer partner with the highest point value or scour the internet for good travel deals – just use cash back as a statement credit to offset any purchase you wish.

 You want a card to complete your credit card strategy

 If you do have multiple credit cards and your goal is to maximize rewards in every possible way, a flat-rate cash back credit card is a must-have in your arsenal.

-Rewards credit cards, whether it’s a bonus cash back credit card or travel card, typically offer high rewards rates only in certain categories, while the rest of purchases earns 1 percent cash back or 1 point per dollar.
-To ensure you earn more than that whatever you spend on, you’ll need a card like the Capital One Quicksilver.
+Rewards credit cards, whether it’s a bonus cash back credit card or travel card, typically offer high rewards rates only in certain categories, while the rest of your purchases earn 1 percent cash back or 1 point per dollar.
+To ensure you earn more than that whatever you spend on, you’ll need a card like Capital One Quicksilver.

 You’re planning a large purchase

-The simple rewards system and lack of annual fees aren’t the only two great things about the Quicksilver.
-It also comes with a lengthy zero-interest period.
+The simple rewards system and lack of annual fees aren’t the only two great things about Quicksilver.
+It also comes with a lengthy zero-interest intro period.

 You’re new to rewards credit cards